grajput08/LTI-1.3-server/doc/README.md

    ![Canvas Settings Apps View App Configuration|400x300](/public/images/8.png)

-3. To add Skillable as a new Canvas App select + App from the top right of the list.
+3. To add LTI Tool as a new Canvas App select + App from the top right of the list.

    ![Canvas Settings Add App|400x300](/public/images/9.png)